 - Instruct your friends to grab the piano at the front left corner;

-- Crawl under and remove front left piano leg;
+- Crawl under and remove the front left piano leg;

 - Position half the crew on the opposite side of the piano;